Five Richmond Starbucks become first in Virginia to unionize - NewsBreak

 The Forest Hill Ave. location was the 21st store to join the union, and became the first Starbucks to unionize in Virginia since ballots from that location were counted first.
 Workers at the store voted 17-1 in favor of the union.

-Four other area Starbucks followed suit, each in turn voting by overwhelming margins to form local units of Workers United, which is affiliated with the Service Employees International Union.Previous Reporting: Workers say hours were cut ahead of union elections at five Richmond Starbucks
+Four other area Starbucks followed suit, each in turn voting by overwhelming margins to form local units of Workers United, which is affiliated with the Service Employees International Union.WV man arrested for bringing gun to Syracuse airport

 A second Starbucks location in Midlothian also voted in favor of the union, with a final count of 22-3.